leduythuccs/VOJ-rebuild-discord-bot/README.md

 - Use `;rebuild help` to see list command

 ## Notes
 - There is some commands required `Admin` role.
-If you a not bot's owner, you will need `Admin` role to use those commands.
+If you're not bot's owner, you will need `Admin` role to use those commands.
 - You can update the bot (get new commit from this repository) by using `;rebuild git_pull` command.
 Then you can use `;rebuild restart` to restart the bot (you don't need to run it again, it's very useful since I'm running the bot in a VPS).

 ## About the APIs